 In addition to asking these questions, we also recommend meeting the staff and asking them to take a tour of the facility.
 Pay close attention to how the staff interacts with one another and the animals.
-Are staff patient, compassionate and warm — both with you and with the dogs in their care?
+Are the staff members patient, compassionate and warm — both with you and with the dogs in their care?
 Also, check that the facility and areas where dogs play are clean.
 Take the time to watch your dog interact with the other dogs there on this and throughout this and future visits, and do not feel obligated to leave him if you don't feel comfortable with what you see.

 Once your dog has become familiar with his new routine, you'll be able to tell if he's enjoying daycare.
 Ideally, your pup will be tired but happy and relaxed at the end of every day — not stressed.
 Since you know your dog best, take note of whether he seems happy heading out in the morning or hesitant.
 If all is well, you know you can be confident your pup is getting the attention and socialization he needs while you're at work.

-At East Orlando Animal Hospital's doggy daycare, your pup will get the exercise, stimulation, and socialization he needs to allow them to use up that extra energy, so they'll be much less likely to be hyper or destructive after a day of vigorous play.
+When your pup visits a doggy daycare, they will get the exercise, stimulation, and socialization they need to allow them to use up that extra energy, so they'll be much less likely to be hyper or destructive after a day of vigorous play.
 Your dog should be ready for snuggle time by the time you come to pick him up.